 Carbon monoxide connects with red blood cells, stealing oxygen from your body it needs to live.
-It combines with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+It combines with these cells more than 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets brought to the vital organs via the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets taken to the critical organs via the bloodstream.
 Simply put, carbon monoxide robs your body of oxygen.
 Organs have to have oxygen; without it, they begin to suffocate.

 Your body needs a long time to get rid of carbon monoxide; however, it can be taken in much faster.